Organizing Unstructured Image Collections using Natural Language: Experiments

-\myparagraph{Studying the influence of image quantity on Criteria Discovery:} \reffig{study_proposer}(c) shows the \tpr performance of the caption-based proposer across varying image scales (100\% to only 1 image) used for criteria proposing, tested on the Hard criteria sets of six benchmarks.
-Interestingly, satisfactory performance is achieved with just a few images in \textit{object-centric} benchmarks like \card and \clevr.
-In fact, even a single image often provides sufficient information for reasonable criteria discovery in these object-centric datasets, where a brief glimpse often represents the entirety adequately.
-For example, seeing one playing card allows the proposer to easily suggest criteria like ``Rank'' and ``Suit'' in the \card dataset.
-However, this does not hold for more complex datasets like \ourcoco, \ourfood, and \action, which contain diverse and realistic scenarios.
-Here, a reduction in image scale leads to a clear drop in \tpr performance, as these datasets require a larger set of images to capture their intricate and varied thematic criteria.
-Since \methodshort operates \textit{without} prior knowledge of the dataset, we default to using the \textit{entire} dataset to ensure comprehensive criteria discovery.
+\myparagraph{Impact of Image Quantity on Criteria Discovery:} \reffig{study_proposer_datascales} shows the \tpr performance of the Caption-based Proposer across different image scales.
+Interestingly, in \textit{object-centric} benchmarks like \card and \clevr, satisfactory performance is achieved with just a \textit{few} images.
+In fact, even a \textit{single} image often suffices for reasonable criteria discovery, as object-centric datasets tend to have uniform structures, \ie, seeing one playing card is enough to suggest criteria like \texttt{Suit}.
+However, this does not hold for more complex datasets like \ourcoco, \ourfood, and \action, which feature diverse and realistic scenarios.
+Here, reducing the number of images leads to a clear drop in \tpr performance, as capturing intricate and varied thematic criteria requires a larger image set.
+Since \methodshort operates \textit{without} prior knowledge of the dataset, we use the \textit{entire} dataset by default to ensure comprehensive discovery.